abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

     [7.845]

-### There is an analytical way of getting to the same results, since we are working with gaussian functions which have very special properties.
+### There is an analytic way of getting to the same results, since we are working with Gaussian functions which have very special properties.
 One that we need is the following:
   **$Gaussian(\mu_1,\sigma_1)*Gaussian(\mu_2,\sigma_2)=Gaussian(\frac{\mu_1\sigma_2^2+\mu_2\sigma_1^2}{\sigma_1^2+\sigma_2^2},\frac{\sigma_1\sigma_2}{\sqrt{\sigma_1^2+\sigma_2^2}})$**